 And just like that, you have set the tone for your morning and quite possibly your entire day.

-I can’t even tell you how many mornings I started like that.
+I can’t even tell you how many mornings I started out that way for me.
 In a frustrated mood even before the frustration got there.
 The problem was I fed off that frustration.
 I had a to-do list that rivaled the Mississippi and I wore that badge with pride.
-I remember bragging to the other moms that my list was soooo much longer than theirs.
+I remember bragging to the other moms that my list was so much longer than theirs.
 I really felt that the more I had to do the better mom and wife I was.